Herniated Disc Injury Claims in Ada, OK

 The Legal Response: The Aggravation Rule

-- Even symptomatic prior conditions allow recovery for worsening
+- Pre-existing symptomatic conditions support aggravation recovery

 How These Cases Get Built